YueLin301/yuelin301.github.io/_posts/2023-08-01-Fictitious-Self-Play-Zero-Shot-Coordination.md

 ### Equivalence mapping

-This definition is from the paper "other-play" and it is based on the Dec-POMDPs.
+This definition used to describe the symmetry is from the paper "other-play" and it is based on the Dec-POMDPs.
 It resembles the one used for [finding Nash equilibria in large games like poker](https://dl.acm.org/doi/abs/10.1145/1284320.1284324).
-It aims to reduce the number of states in the game by exploiting state symmetry.

 An equivalence mapping of can find the states and actions that share the same reward, transition probability, and observation.
 Formally,